Overview

 vX.Y

-• X represents a number of the major version.
+• X represents a number of the major versions.
 The major version number increases when significant changes or improvements are made.
 Usually, these changes are not backward-compatible with the previous version.

-• Y represents a number of the minor version.
+• Y represents a number of the minor versions.
 The minor version number increases when minor features or bug fixes are applied.
 These changes should be backward-compatible with the previous version.

 The current versions of CareCloud API are available in the Reference guide.